The Decline of the Welfare State

 Assaf Razin is Friedman Professor of International Economics at Cornell University.
 He is the coauthor of Fiscal Policies and Growth in the World Economy, International Taxation in an Integrated World, and Migration and the Welfare State: Political-Economy Policy Formation, all published by the MIT Press, and other books.

-—Guido Tabellini, Professor of Economics, Bocconi University, Milan
+—Guido Tabellni, Professor of Economics, Bocconi University

-—Roger Gordon, Department of Economics, University of California, San Diego
+—Roger Gordon, Department of Economics University of California San Diego